tomaka/redshirt/README.md

 - `docs` contains a description of what redshirt is and how it works.
 Start with `docs/introduction.md`.
 - `interfaces` contains crates that provide definitions and helpers for Wasm programs to use (examples: `tcp` for TCP/IP, `window` for windowing).
-- `kernel` contains the kernel binaries, plus crates that implement interfaces using the host's environment (e.g.: implements the `tcp` interface using Linux's or Window's TCP/IP).
+- `kernel` contains the code required to run the kernel on bare metal.
 - `modules` contains Wasm programs.

 # Contributing